Opportunities & Social Justice for Africa’s Indigenous Batwa People

-Seeing the sadness and lack of hope in the eyes of the Batwa children of Kalehe village led me to move to Uganda.
-I designed this project — and the entire organization — based on Elinor Ostrom's Nobel-winning theory that people can and will solve their own problems if given the democratic ability to make choices about their lives and future.
-While idealistic, much research, and Ostrom's Nobel Prize in Economics, shows they work in the real world.
+Seeing the sadness and lack of hope in the eyes of the Batwa children of Kalehe village led our director to move to Uganda in 2014 where she lived for 3 years.
+She currently lives in California but returns regularly and a Ugandan staff runs the on-the-ground operations.
+We designed RSF based on Elinor Ostrom's Nobel-winning theory that people can and will solve their own problems if given the democratic ability to make choices about their lives and future.
+While idealistic, much research, and Ostrom's Nobel Prize in Economics, shows the principles work in the real world.

-RSF believes that transforming a community that is suffering from desperate poverty takes an ongoing commitment to building relationships that are filled with abundant grace, love, and hope.
-We facilitate community development and help them to build trust among one another and with myself and my staff.
+RSF believes that transforming a community that is suffering from extreme poverty takes an ongoing commitment to building relationships that are filled with abundant grace, love, and hope.
+We facilitate community development and help them to build trust among one another and with RSF staff.

-The RSF home provides a safe place where Batwa kids can come anytime to play, clean up, and get a bite to eat.
-Once per week, RSF provides an Educational Soup Kitchen to these kids — feeding them a protein-rich meal, helping with their homework and offering educational playtime to learn, from the ABCs to hygiene, health, and sports skills.
+The RSF House provides a safe place where Batwa kids can come anytime to play, clean up, and get a bite to eat.
+Once per week during the school year and twice weekly during school holidays, RSF provides an Educational Soup Kitchen to these kids — providing protein-rich meals, helping with their homework and offering educational playtime to learn, from the ABCs to hygiene, health, and sports skills.
 We also help the Batwa take full advantage of the resources provided to them in the local area, including a great health insurance program, a hospital/clinic with excellent overall care, family planning and HIV treatment.

 Clean Water!